tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 - **Time to live**: 64
 _The maximum time (in seconds) the packet is allowed to exist on the network_
 - **Protocol**: UDP (17)
 _Indicates which upper layer protocol should be used.
-Number inside the parentheses indictes port number to be used _
+Number inside the parentheses indictes an assigned port number for that protocol on the IP layer_
 - **Header checksum**: 0xfe18 \[validation disabled]
 _The header checksum value and its validation status_
 - **Source**: 10.0.0.132